April 20, 2026

 10. WorkBright: best for remote-first paperwork and compliance

-WorkBright solves a specific problem: collecting employment documents and compliance forms from remote hires quickly and completely.
+WorkBright solves a specific problem: collecting employment documents and compliance forms from remote hires quickly.
 The mobile-first platform handles I-9 verification (including remote I-9 with E-Verify), W-4 collection, state tax forms, and custom document uploads.
 New hires complete everything on their phone before day one, and HR gets a compliance-ready audit trail.

-This is not a full onboarding experience platform — it doesn't handle buddy programs, culture content, or team introductions.
-What it does is get all the paperwork done before day one.
-For industries with heavy compliance requirements (healthcare, government, staffing agencies), WorkBright removes the risk of incomplete documentation and reduces time-to-compliance from days to hours.
+WorkBright is paperwork-focused.
+It handles documents, I-9 verification, and compliance trails, but doesn't cover buddy programs, culture content, or team introductions.
+For industries with heavy compliance requirements (healthcare, government, staffing agencies), it removes the risk of incomplete documentation and cuts time-to-compliance from days to hours.

 Key features: